JargoonPard/AzureDTL/MultipleClaimable/README.md

 `az group deployment create -g lgLabWithLoadbalancerAndNAT -n testmulti1 --parameters '@MultiVM.params.json' --template-file  MultiVMTemplate.json`

 Note: The above command is using Azure CLI 2.0 version 0.1.0b11 available [here](https://github.com/Azure/azure-cli)

+There are two version availble, the first version uses a marketplace image as the base image to create the lab virtual machines.
+The second version uses a custom image that has been added to the DevTest lab.
+The first version uses the files `MultiVMTemplate.json` and `MultiVMTemplate.params.json`.
+The second version uses the files `MultiVMCustomImageTemplate.json` and `MultiVMCustomImage.params.json`.

+Ensure that the subnet that is used has the `Enable Shared Public IP` setting enabled.
+This is found by selecting `Configuration` in the lab blade in the Azure portal and then selecting `Virtual Networks` and then the subnet that you will be using for your deployment.
+At the time of this writing some of these capabilities are under development and may not appear in your version of the Azure portal.